Renegade show: History

-The origins of the renegade show: a small group of jugglers at the International Jugglers' Association convention in the United States decided that they wanted a late night cabaret.
-This was not possible at the official IJA event, so they found a local bar/venue and put on a show.
+The origins of the renegade show: a small group of jugglers at the 1986 San Jose, California International Jugglers' Association convention in the United States decided that they wanted a late night cabaret.
+This was not possible at the official IJA event, so they created an outdoor venue outside and next to the convention’s gymnasium, without IJA sanction, and put on a show with rented stage, lights and sound, on a little grass strip between buildings (had to run when the automatic sprinklers went on during one of the shows).
 The idea was motivated and created by the Renegade Juggling Company (based in Santa Cruz, California) hence the name 'Renegade Show'.

-In the 1980s, the Renegade Juggling Company came to the European Juggling Convention and put on a Renegade Show at the convention.
+In the 1980s, the Renegade Juggling Company came to the 1989 Maastricht, Netherlands European Juggling Convention and put on a Renegade Show on a small floating stage in a competitive swimming pool venue with bleachers at the request of EJC coordinator, Lee Hayes (many performers went in the drink during that night’s merriment).
 It was a great success and since that year the Renegade Show has been an event at the EJC.
-To begin with it really was just a few jugglers (10 or 20) having a laugh, over the years the Renegade Show has become, more or less, an essential element of the EJC and also of many national and local juggling conventions.
-It's still a place to improvise and be creative.
+To begin with it really was just a few jugglers (San Jose had around 100+ attending, and Maastricht more than that) and over the years the Renegade Show has become, more or less, an essential element of the EJC and also of many national and local juggling conventions.
+It's still a place to improvise, be creative, and debut new and experimental material.